-Our peer group was selected using the following criteria: (i) later stage pre-commercial companies and early stage commercial companies; (ii) companies located in geographic biotechnology hubs; (iii) newly public companies or other newly commercial organizations; (iv) companies with market capitalizations between \$300 million to \$3 billion with a median value roughly equivalent to the Company's current valuation; and (iv) companies with between 50 and 500 full time equivalent employees.
-As of April 2017, as compared to such peer group, we were at the 96th percentile for 12-month trailing revenues, the 41th percentile for 30-day average market capitalization and the 48th percentile for headcount.
+Our peer group was selected using the following criteria: (i) early-stage commercial companies; (ii) companies located in geographic biotechnology hubs; (iii) newly public companies or other newly commercial organizations; (iv) companies with market capitalizations between \$300 million to \$3 billion with a median value roughly equivalent to two times the Company's then-current valuation; and (iv) companies with between 100 and 750 full time equivalent employees.
+As of March 2019, as compared to such peer group, we were at the lowest percentile for 12-month trailing revenues, the 16th percentile for 30-day average market capitalization and the 31st percentile for headcount.

-For 2018, the Compensation Committee considered this peer group to help structure a competitive executive compensation program, with particular consideration of the 75th percentile of the peer group, which it deemed necessary and appropriate to attract and retain executive talent in the market with which we compete.
+For 2019, the Compensation Committee considered this peer group to help structure a competitive executive compensation program, with particular consideration of the 75th percentile of the peer group, which it deemed necessary and appropriate to attract and retain executive talent in the market with which we compete.
 While the Compensation Committee does not establish compensation levels solely based on a review of competitive data, it believes such data is a useful tool in its deliberations as our compensation policies and practices must be competitive in the marketplace for us to be able to attract, motivate and retain qualified executive officers.